MarkEWaite/implied-labels-plugin/README.md

 Lets have a node with `linux`, `RHEL`, `RHEL8` and `RHEL8_5` labels.
 Most of this information is redundant and can be inferred from the `RHEL8_5` label.
-Here is an excerpt of the Implied Labels Plugin configuration to do just that.
+Here is an excerpt of the Implied Labels plugin configuration to do just that.

 ![](docs/images/implied-labels.png)